bslatyer/bslatyer/README.md

 # Hi there 👋🏻

 ### About Me
-I’m Braeden, an IT Support Engineer with [Origin84](https://origin84.com).

 I started having an interest in computers when I was at a very young age.

 I grew up in the age of dial-up internet, fax machines and Windows XP (many of you may not know what I’m talking about).